 What can you write?
 Make your email a continuation of a Christmas message: remind about the promotion, but make it even spicier and catchier.

-Simple yet elegant Christmas email design, an engaging header, a generous offer — perfect blend for the success of your marketing campaign:
+Simple yet elegant email design, a generous offer, and good recommendations — a perfect blend for the success of your marketing campaign after Christmas:

 This festive promotional email marketing campaign makes the day after Christmas sweeter with up to 80% discounts and an additional 20% with a promo code: